opencollective/opencollective-frontend/static/hiring.md

 ### We think you’d be great at this if you:

- - Have experience in a full time full stack engineer position using JavaScript.

  - Are comfortable in a remote environment that is at the same time highly collaborative (we [apply](https://github.com/opencollective/opencollective/issues/2267) a [seeking feedback process](http://www.reinventingorganizationswiki.com/Decision_Making)) and autonomous (you can run a feature end to end on your own!)

+ - Are based in Europe:
+   - to optimize timezone overlaps with the current engineering team (CET)
+   - for easy traveling to cities like Paris, Madrid, Berlin or Brussels (a few times a year)

+ - Have experience in a full time full stack engineer position using JavaScript

+ - Are familiar with the technologies used in our two main projects:
- - You are able to contribute to our two main stacks:  GraphQL API (powered by Node and PostgreSQL) and our Web App (powered by Next.js, React and Apollo).
+  - our GraphQL API (powered by Node, PostgreSQL and Sequelize)
+  - our Web App (powered by Next.js, React and Apollo).

  - You are excited about contributing to our mission!